mbridak/CloudLogPyCAT/README.md

 ![settings screen](https://github.com/mbridak/CloudLogPyCAT/raw/master/pic/settings.png)

 Then be sure to select your radio under the station tab while on the QSO screen for the updated band/mode data to show.

+I've updated the desktop icon to be 3d animated.
+When you try and click on it to launch the program, the cat will bat the mouse away with it's paws.

+That last part was BS.
+Just checking to see if you were paying attention.